 Great to have you.

-Many libertarian dittoes from Sunny University of Central Florida.
+Many libertarian dittos from the University of Central Florida.

 Thank you, sir.

-Um I wanted to call in, especially in light of the gay marriage issue coming to the forefront right now, that um being a college student, I'm pretty tied into the libertarian movement through social media and on the ground type things.
+I wanted to call in, especially in light of the gay marriage issue coming to the forefront right now, that being a college student, I'm pretty tied into the libertarian movement through social media and on-the-ground type things.

-And um there's been a very unique change in the collective opinion these days, especially in light of the Rand Paul filibusters, well.
+And there's been a very unique change in the collective opinion these days, especially in light of the Rand Paul filibuster as well.

 Yes, that's what I meant, sir.

-And um in that we're starting to assume the idea that we can only have and be happy with these puritanical Ron Paul type libertarians.
+And in that we're starting to eschew the idea that we can only have and be happy with these puritanical Ron Paul-type libertarians.

-And a lot of them, um, a lot of us, I mean, are saying that in the future we're very content to take conservatives and move forward on economic issues and trying to limit the size of government in the world.
+And a lot of them, a lot of us, I mean, are saying that in the future, we're very content to take conservatives and move forward on economic issues and trying to limit the size of government in.

 You libertarians are willing to take us in?